Ahmed-khoj/Electronic-medical-records/README.md

-A blockchain-based medical record smart contract on Ethereum.
+## A blockchain-based medical record smart contract on Ethereum using Solidity code language.